RevenueCat/revenuecat-docs/docs_source/🚀 Getting Started/configuring-sdk/ios-app-extensions.md

 ]
 [/block]

-Now the app extension and parent app can both use the a shared UserDefaults suite.
+Now the app extension and parent app can both use the shared UserDefaults suite.

+> 🚧 Purchases aren't allowed on extensions
+>
+> Even though you can configure the SDK, it's just read-only.
+Purchasing will not work because extensions don't have access to the parent's app Bundle and therefore can't extract the receipt after a purchase.